Skip to main content

 3. Is deleted immediately on exchange (prevents replay attacks)

-If your /oauth/exchange call returns 403 state does not belong to this API key, it means the key used in Step 3 is different from the one used in Step 1.
+If your /oauth/exchange call returns 403 state does not belong to this API key, the key used in Step 3 is different from the one used in Step 1.

 Listing connected accounts